markwragg/markwragg.github.io/_pages/about-me.md

 #### Books

-I have also made contributions to the following books:
+I also made voluntary contributions to the following books, which raised funds for the DevOps Collective OnRamp scholarship:

 - [The PowerShell Conference Book volume 1](https://leanpub.com/powershell-conference-book) *-- contributed a chapter on PowerShell code testing with Pester*
 - [The PowerShell Conference Book volume 2](https://leanpub.com/psconfbook2) *-- contributed a chapter on monitoring with Influx, Grafana and PowerShell*